Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 This Amsterdam three day itinerary will be fun.

 I’ll throw in some CHEESY jokes and you can mock me along the way (get it?
 Amsterdam is known for cheese!
-Mildly endearing yes?
+Mildly endearin?
 No?
 Okay, swiftly moving on).

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

-***Before continuing this Amsterdam weekend itinerary, I need to let you know that tickets to the Anne Frank Museum and the Van Gogh Museum (both of which are amazing), MUST be booked in advance, online.
-Just to give you an idea, I booked my tickets two months in advance when I visited during the summer.
+***WARNING!
+Before continuing this 3 days in Amsterdam itinerary, I need to let you know that tickets to the Anne Frank Museum and the Van Gogh Museum (two of the best museums in Amsterdam), MUST be booked in advance, online. ***

-Obviously, we have to this Amsterdam trip with my fave thing ever…food!
+Obviously, we have to start of our Amsterdam in 3 days itinerary with my fave thing ever…food!

 Yeah, it’s the perfect place to reenergize and start your day off right.